NICHD-BSPC/intro-rnaseq-hpc/lessons/06_qc_running_fastqc_sbatch.md

 ------------------------------------------------------------------------

-**Exercise** 1.
+**Exercise**

+1\.
 Take a look at what's inside the `.err` and `.out` files.
 What do you observe?
 Do you remember where you see those information when using the interactive session?

-2. How would you change the `mov10_fastqc.run` script if you had 9 fastq files you wanted to run in parallel?
+2\.
+How would you change your script to analyze the 6 files we used in the last episode?

 ------------------------------------------------------------------------